 A sense of social isolation is a common experience when trying to settle into a new environment.
-For example, a recent study of 10,000 university students in the UK found that “59% of students said they were lonely most of the time, all of the time, or at least once a week”, a percentage much higher than in the general population.
+For example, a recent study of 10,000 university students in the UK found that 59% of students said they were lonely most of the time, all of the time, or at least once a week, a percentage much higher than in the general population.

-Accepting That College Is A Transitionary Period
+Remember That College Is Often A Transitionary Period

-Being a college student is one of those stages.
-It’s a space where many people feel pressure to simultaneously perform well academically, plant the seeds of their future careers, and have a healthy social life, all at once.
-That’s a lot of responsibility to put on anyone, especially young people who are still trying to figure out who they are and what they want to do with their lives.
+College is often a space where people feel pressured to perform well academically, plant the seeds of their future careers, and simultaneously have a healthy social life.
+These responsibilities can feel pressuring for young adults trying to figure out who they are and what they want to do with their lives.

 It’s not unusual for college students to put their social life on hold to focus more on academics, but that’s not the only factor contributing to college loneliness.
 A 2018 study of German college students linked higher rates of loneliness to people struggling with physical inactivity, cultural differences, and other factors which created barriers to integrating with new social circles.
-One main takeaway from the study was that these problems are often traceable to the struggles of transitioning into a new environment.
+One potential takeaway from the study was that these problems are often traceable to the struggles of transitioning into a new environment.

-Escaping The Social Media Trap
+Escape The Social Media Trap

 Try Joining A Club

-Most colleges and universities will have a wide variety of student- and faculty-run clubs open for anyone.
-These clubs often present perfect opportunities to meet people with similar values, backgrounds, and recreational hobbies.
-By creating spaces based around common interests, college clubs are usually an easy way to break down social barriers that you may be struggling with.
-Alternatively, if you’re feeling ambitious, you could always start your own club.
-It may be more work, but it also allows you the freedom to pick whichever interest best suits you.
+Many colleges and universities have a wide variety of student and faculty-run clubs open to anyone.
+These clubs might present opportunities to meet people with similar values, backgrounds, and recreational hobbies.

+Suppose you’re unsure how to track down a club that suits your interests.
+In that case, they may be advertised on college websites, social media, or common spaces like libraries, cafeterias, or auditoriums.
+Alternatively, if you feel ambitious, you could start your own club.
+It may take work, but it also allows you the freedom to pick whichever interest best suits you.

 Start Or Join A Study Group

-Getting Off Campus
+Get Off Campus